By Dan Collins, Chief Architect, PEAK6 Capital Management

-Looking across our trading platform, the first and most obvious place we saw impacts were across our market data feeds.
+Looking across our trading platform, the first and most obvious place we saw impact were across our market data feeds.
 These run daily receiving tick by tick data for options’ quotes and trades.
-If we look back through October 2018, we see a fairly consistent messages/day between ~25 and ~50 billion.
-Starting in late January, however, you start to see rates increase with huge peaks for the last week well over 75B messages per day culminating in over 101B messages/day processed on Friday!
-And this is only our options data, as in it doesn’t count our CTA and UTP stock data integrations!
+If we look back through October 2018, we see a fairly consistent messages per day between ~25 and ~50 billion.
+Starting in late January, however, you start to see rates increase with huge peaks for the last week well over 75B messages per day culminating in over 101B messages per day processed on Friday.
+And this is only our options data.
+It doesn’t count our CTA and UTP stock data integrations.

-As this market data moves downstream, we calculate derived data like prices, greeks, user defined calcs, etc. These get pumped into the tools our traders use to get a real-time view of the markets.
+As this market data moves downstream, we calculate derived data like prices, greeks, and user-defined calcs.
+These get pumped into the tools our traders use to get a real-time view of the markets.
 You can see the impact from the CPU load on our data daemons, especially on Tuesday, when one of these nodes bounced and our scripts rebalanced.

 As more volatility means more opportunity, our execution systems also experienced sustained bursts generated both by our trading desk and recalculation events for risk checks and fill rates as we went out to the market.
 This meant more reactive processing end to end throughout each day.

-After trading hours, all this data and all these trades need to go through clearing where nightly processing will kick out final settlements, positions, and reports that will fuel analysis for the coming day.
-These systems also had to deal with the huge volume and we saw not only delayed processing from our data vendors, but also increased load on our realtime, archiving and nightly data summarization.
-For example, on a normal week, we might process ~5 TB/day tick data, but last week we had ~8 TB/day.
+After trading hours, all of this data and all these trades need to go through clearing where nightly processing will kick out final settlements, positions, and reports that will fuel analysis for the coming day.
+These systems also had to deal with the huge volume, and we saw not only delayed processing from our data vendors, but also increased load on our realtime, archiving and nightly data summarization.
+For example, on a normal week, we might process ~5 TB per day tick data, but last week we had ~8 TB per day.

 As I mentioned above, our data vendors were also impacted.
 Some quick highlights in the wild here were NYSE Arca Resolves Delays in Trades Reported to the OCC and Toronto Exchange Closes Early Due to Technical Issue.
 Additionally, Cboe and other firms put out notices that their systems may be overloaded.
 Here’s a short except from the Cboe warning: